MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-08-html-css-js-intro-session-extended.md

 ###That's it!
 Now you have your first mini calculator and which addresses almost everything explained on this page!

-#To be Continued: Styling using CSS
+#To be Continued - Part II: Styling using CSS

 ##References: